Thinkmill/ts-gql/README.md

 You're right!
 There are a lot of similarities between Relay and ts-gql.
 There are some important differences though.
 Relay is an entire GraphQL client, it can do a lot of cool things because of that but that also means that if you want the things that the Relay compiler offers, you have to use Relay which may not appeal to everyone.
 If Relay does work well for you though, that's fine too, use it!

-ts-gql isn't trying to be a GraphQL client, it's only trying to type GraphQL queries.
-While we only ship `@ts-gql/apollo`, there's no reason you couldn't write type definitions for other GraphQL clients.
+ts-gql isn't trying to be a GraphQL client, it's only trying to provide a way to type GraphQL queries so that clients can .

 ## Non-Goals